maty21/extraRedis/README.md

 ```

-###  creating request reply sample so only the sending emtier will get directly the  message for his answer
+###  creating request reply so only the sending emtier will get directly the  message for his answer

 ```javascript
 ERedis.requestReply.on('reqReplyFoo',(message,func)=>{